gewarren/docs/docs/framework/wcf/feature-details/partial-trust-feature-compatibility.md

 - Internet Zone permissions

- Attempting to use WCF in partially-trusted applications with more restrictive permissions may result in security exceptions at runtime.
+ Attempting to use WCF in partially trusted applications with more restrictive permissions may result in security exceptions at runtime.

 ## Contracts
  Contracts are subject to the following restrictions when running under partial trust: